RcppCore/rcpp-gallery/_posts/2013-05-16-using-rcppprogress.md

 Sys.setenv("PKG_LIBS"="-fopenmp")
 {% endhighlight %}

+and more recent version of Rcpp have a plugin
-Future Rcpp versions should have a plugin which does this for us.
+Recent Rcpp versions should have a plugin which does this for us.

 Here is an OpenMP version of our function: